Selection mechanisms in front invasion: Nonlinear marginal stability

 In the comoving frame of speed $c$, we look for front-like equilibria $u_*(x;c)$, which solve the ODE

 As we shall see in \S\ref{s:3.1}, front solutions typically exist for a range of speeds $c$, and the question then is which of those fronts are actually selected, that is, observed when starting from initial conditions with support in $x<0$, say.
-This ``selection'' of fronts was made precise in~\cite[Def.~1]{as1}, and states, mildly rephrased, the following. \begin{definition} A speed $c_*$ and associated front $u_*(x;c_*)$ are \emph{selected} if an open class of steep initial conditions propagates with asymptotic speed $c_*$ and stays close to translates of the front $u_*$.
+This ``selection'' of fronts was made precise in~\cite[Def.~1]{as1}, and states, mildly rephrased, the following. \begin{definition}[Selected fronts] A speed $c_*$ and associated front $u_*(x;c_*)$ are \emph{selected} if an open class of steep initial conditions propagates with asymptotic speed $c_*$ and stays close to translates of the front $u_*$.
 More precisely, we require that there exists a non-negative continuous weight $\rho : \R \to \R$ and, for any $\eps>0$, a set of initial data $\mathcal{U}_\eps \subseteq L^\infty (\R)$ such that: \begin{itemize} \item[(i)] for any $u_0 \in \mathcal{U}_\eps$, there exists a function $h(t) = \mathrm{o}(t)$ such that the solution $u(x, t)$ to~\eqref{e:parnl} with initial data $u_0$ satisfies, for $t$ sufficiently large,

-\item[(ii)] there exists $u_0 \in \mathcal{U}_\eps$ such that $u_0 (x) = 0$ for all $x>0$ sufficiently large; \item[(iii)] $\mathcal{U}_\eps$ is open in the topology induced by the norm $\| g \|_{\rho} = \| \rho g \|_{L^\infty}$. \end{itemize} \end{definition} The key observation we wish to highlight here is that fronts selected in this sense can be found as marginally stable members of the larger family of fronts.
+\item[(ii)] there exists $u_0 \in \mathcal{U}_\eps$ such that $u_0 (x) = 0$ for all $x>0$ sufficiently large; \item[(iii)] $\mathcal{U}_\eps$ is open in the topology induced by the norm $\| g \|_{\rho} = \| \rho g \|_{L^\infty}$. \end{itemize} \end{definition} We reemphasize that most of Def.~\ref{def: selected front} is simply a statement on orbital asymptotic stability, that is, asymptotic stability of the family of translates, in suitable norms --- with the exception of (ii), which insists that the basin of attraction contains steep initial conditions, more precisely initial conditions that vanish in the leading edge $x>0$.

+The key observation we wish to highlight here is that fronts selected in this sense can be found as marginally stable members of the larger family of fronts.
 We therefore shall discuss in \S\ref{s:3.2} concepts of pointwise and spectral stability of nonlinear fronts, in contrast to the stability of the trivial state $u=0$ in \S\ref{s:lms}.

+\begin{theorem}[Marginal stability conjecture~\cite{as1,avery2}] Suppose that the front $u_*(x;c_*)$ at speed $c_*$ is marginally stable due to \begin{itemize} \item \emph{(pulled)} a simple branch point {$(\lambda,\nu)=(0,-\eta_\mathrm{lin})$} at $\lambda=0$; \emph{or} \item \emph{(pushed)} a simple eigenvalue at $\lambda=0$. \end{itemize} Then this front is selected in the sense made precise above in Def.~\ref{def: selected front}. \end{theorem} We believe a converse theorem should hold as well, stating that: the basin of attraction of fronts with $c<c_*$ is not open since they are strongly unstable, and the basin of attraction of fronts with speed $c>c_*$ does not contain steep initial data as in Def.~\ref{def: selected front}(ii).